 Marketers and business owners have come to accept that it takes 8 to 12 “touches” or interactions with a company before a prospect converts into a buyer.
-Today, more and more it’s content that’s providing those touches.
+More and more, content is the vehicle that’s providing those touches in today's online world.
 A combination of lead magnets, social media posts, email content and blogs posts (text or video) synergize to win that conversion.
 All of these aspects are content.

 The more pleasing the content, the more each touch empowers the next one to move the prospect down the buying funnel.
 But how does